 In most countries, the observed normal values of vitamin B12 – in both children and adults, males and females – are anywhere from 100 to 1400pg/ml.
 These observed levels vary from one culture to another.
 Dr. Ralph Carmel reported that blacks have significantly higher B12 levels (especially active-B12 levels) than whites do, while the lowest levels were observed in India, Africa, and Pakistan.
 It can be because of racial differences in B12 metabolism, or in societal factors – most obviously nutrition.
 Probably both.

-Let’s take Konya, Turkey, as an example, and compare it other places.
-We’ll examine kids and teenagers, since this is something for which we have plenty of information.
+As an example, let’s take Konya, Turkey, and compare it to other places.
+We’ll examine kids and teenagers, since these are groups for which we have plenty of data.

 Normal B12 Levels By Age – Konya, Turkey

-We’ll have a look at this study from Turkey, which measures vitamin B12 levels by age (0 to 24 year-olds).
-Specifically notice the median levels (the center column), and the whole range measured in each percentile group (the three columns on the right):
+Let’s take a look at this study from Turkey, which measures vitamin B12 levels by age (0 to 24 years old).
+Pay particular attention to the median levels (the Median column), and the full range of the 2.5-97.5 percentile group (the rightmost column).

-As you can see, the B12 level range of children and teenagers below 18 are 100-700 approximately.
+As you can see, the combined normal B12 level range of children and teenagers in Konya is 109-686.
 Now, compare it to children from other places in the world:

 B12 Status | B12 Levels (pg/ml) |